-A compromise between approaches to derive national remaining carbon budgets, is the framework for the allocation of emission allowances, called contraction and convergence (C&C).
-This approach was developed by the Global Commons Institute (Meyer, 2000) and consists of a two-step process.
-First, the national per capita emissions are decreased/increased for some period of time until they converge to a point of equal per capita emissions at a given year (for example 2035, see Fig. 2), which allows for a transition period where countries can overcome their respective lock-ins or further develop their nation.
-In the second part, all nations are entitled to the same annual per capita emissions, and therefore nations stop accumulating carbon debts.
+An alternative to these two approaches to derive national remaining carbon budgets, is the framework for the allocation of emission allowances, called contraction and convergence (C&C).
+This approach was developed by the global commons Institute (Meyer, 2000) and consists of a two-step process.
+First, the national per capita emissions are decreased/increased for some period of time until they converge to a point of equal-per-capita emissions at a given year (e.g., 2035, see Fig. 1), which allows for a transition period where countries can overcome their respective lock-ins or further develop their nation.
+In the second part, all nations are entitled to the same annual per capita emissions, and therefore nations stop accumulating carbon debts (see Gap Analysis Report).